SatoruMuto/CarND-Advanced-Lane-Lines-master/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+In order to find lane line pixcels, I have used slinding window serch.
 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![](./image_file/filtered_warped_image.PNG?raw=true)